igordejanovic/rustemo/docs/src/lexers.md

-The job of the lexer in this case is to return `STOP` if at the end of the input or to return a token of `MSBByte` kind containing a single byte at the current position if the highest bit is set or `NonMSBByte` otherwise.
+The job of the lexer in this case is to return `STOP` if at the end of the input or to return a token of `MSBByte` kind containing a single byte at the current position if the highest bit is set, or `NonMSBByte` otherwise.

 The transformation of a sequence of `(Non)MSBByte` to varint is done in semantic actions given in the file `custom_lexer_2_actions.rs`.
 The relevant